- I am an emigrant who writes love letters.

 I blog for the same reasons that Alistair Cooke read those Letters From America until he was ninety-six or seven.
 I’m an emigrant.
 My family is thousands of miles away, and my friends are scattered around the world.
 Each entry is a letter home, wherever that is, and it’s also a letter about home, wherever that might be.

-It’s a love letter to the baby who wasn’t yet born, and to the friends, strangers, sisters, lovers, and classmates who might stop by.
+It’s a love letter to the little girl who wasn’t yet born when I started this, and to the friends, strangers, sisters, lovers, and classmates who might stop by.

 And it’s mostly (even when I’m cranky) a letter about the things, people, and places that I love.